icc-canoo/handbook/docs/benefits-and-perks.md

 __*We strongly encourage employees to use their full vacation allowance*__.
 If you don't use it, you'll lose it.
 It cannot be carried forward into the following fiscal year and you will not be paid cash in lieu of vacation.

+### Birthdays off
+Your birthday may not be a statutory holiday, but it's still important!
+At the ICC, you can take it as a paid day off to celebrate with family and friends.
+Note, you must take off the actual day of your birthday.
+If your birthday falls on a weekend, you can choose to take off the Friday before or the Monday after.

 ### Holiday closures
 The ICC tends to close for a week or so around the New Year period.
 This time off is fully paid and does not count against your vacation allowance.